 - Replace the game if none of the above preliminary solutions help.

-2. Disc won’t read, isn’t recognized or won’t play when inserted
+2. Xbox is not reading discs, isn’t recognizing or won’t play when inserted

 This happens when the settings for Instant-On power mode can render a small number of consoles unable to read discs, or the disc drive needs servicing.
 However, try the solutions below: